YuLab-SMU/ggtree/README.md

 `ggtree` is designed for not only viewing phylogenetic tree but also displaying annotation data on the tree.

-For details, please visit the project website, <https://guangchuangyu.github.io/ggtree>.
+For details, please visit our project website, <https://guangchuangyu.github.io/ggtree>.